-With 120,000 Qantas Points currently running on the American Express Qantas Ultimate card, which offers two complimentary passes to Qantas Club lounges, we thought it might be a good time to take refresher on how to obtain and use the passes.
+The American Express Qantas Ultimate card offers two complimentary passes to Qantas Club lounges, we thought it might be a good time to take a refresher on how to obtain and use the passes.

 This guide will walk you through all the different Qantas lounge passes out there, how to earn them and how to use them before your next Qantas flight.

 Qantas has gradually shifted from paper to digital complimentary lounge passes over the years, making it easier for frequent flyers to manage their lounge passes on the go.

 The benefit of having the passes online is that you can transfer them to any other Qantas frequent flyer member instantly.
 They can then assign it to one of their flights, or gift it onwards to someone else.

 There are four types of Qantas digital lounge passes:

 - Domestic lounge invitation: these can be used at any Qantas Club domestic lounge when departing on a Qantas or Jetstar flight number.

 - General lounge invitation: these can be used at any Qantas Club domestic lounge, Qantas International Lounge or Qantas operated International Business Lounge (excluding Los Angeles) when departing on a Qantas or Jetstar flight number.

 - P1 – Benefit lounge invitation: in addition to the above, the P1 Benefit passes can also be used at Qantas First Lounges, and can be transferred to anyone.

 - Titanium – Benefit lounge invitation: these can also be used at any Qantas First Lounge, but are not transferable to anyone else.